 The process of finding a makeup artist for your wedding might seem as daunting as the "process" of finding your soul mate in the first place.
 Luckily, you've already covered the latter; so allow us to help you out with the former.
 Unsure of where to start?
 Overwhelmed by how to go about it?
 Stress no more.
 Keep scrolling to learn how it's done!

 When starting with a wedding blog like the aforementioned, you can search by look (e.g., "romantic wedding" or "beach wedding"), but it's best to search based on the geo location where you'll be having your wedding—unless of course you are open to traveling a makeup artist out to you.
 Many makeup artists are available to travel; it will just cost more on your end.
-So say your wedding will be in New York City.
-Narrow your search by looking for New York City weddings on Style Me Pretty, as the makeup artist used for a given wedding is likely local to the wedding venue.
-Take for instance this chic Brooklyn brunch wedding featured on Style Me Pretty.
-The makeup vendor listed was Beauty With Grace.
+So say your wedding will be in New Jersey.
+Narrow your search by looking for New Jersey weddings on Style Me Pretty, as the makeup artist used for a given wedding is likely local to the wedding venue.
+The makeup vendor listed was Make Me Up Eva.
 One click over to her website, and you're looking at contact information (including email and phone), a whole portfolio, rates, and a Frequently Asked Questions page.
 Of course you can always google wedding makeup artists in your area, but a well-respected wedding resource narrows down the pool of options and ensures that the vendor used has made at least one bride happy enough to share her wedding pictures on a well-known blog.
 If you like what you see and get a good vibe from the artist, then the next step is to reach out!